Extex101/ecliptic_cycle/api.md

 **Description**:

-Add a new custom effect to the list drawn from at every event1.
+Add a new custom effect to the list drawn from at every major event.

 ---